 Resource: aws_eip_association#

-Provides an EIP Association as a top level resource, to associate and disassociate Elastic IPs from Instances and Network Interfaces.
+Manages an EIP association as a top level resource, to associate and disassociate Elastic IPs from instances and network interfaces.

 ~> Note aws_eip_association